davidhassell/cf-python/docs/source/installation.rst

 * `netCDF4 <https://pypi.org/project/netcdf4/>`_, 1.5.4 or newer.

 * `cftime <https://pypi.org/project/cftime/>`_, version 1.6.0 or newer
-  (note that this package may be installed with netCDF4).
+  (this package is installed with netCDF4).

 * `cfdm <https://pypi.org/project/cfdm/>`_, version 1.10.0.0 or up to,
   but not including, 1.10.1.0.